Deploying HQ

 name: lenses-hq

-The chart will create new service account in the the defined namespace for HQ to use.
+The chart will create a new service account in the defined namespace for HQ to use.

 (Optional) Enable RBAC

-There are two options user can choose between:
+There are two options you can choose between:

-1. rbacEnable: true - will enable creation of ClusterRole and ClusterRoleBinding for service account mentioned in snippet above
+1. rbacEnable: true - will enable the creation of ClusterRole and ClusterRoleBinding for the service account mentioned in the snippet above

 Configure logging